ScuffleTV/terraform/README.md

-# k8s
+# Terraform

-This repo contains the Kubernetes manifests for 3rd party services used by Scuffle.
+This repo contains the Terraform files for the Scuffle infrastructure.

+You can check out a usage guide [here](./USAGE.md).

 ## Contributing